Larry ten Voorde: Porsche Cup career

-At the end of 2019, Ten Voorde joined Team Project 1 in the LMGTE Am class of the FIA World Endurance Championship for two races, which he finished second at Shanghai and first in Bahrain as the team's silver-ranked driver, having partnered pro driver Jeroen Bleekemolen and bronze Ben Keating.
+At the end of 2019, ten Voorde joined Team Project 1 in the LMGTE Am class of the FIA World Endurance Championship for two races, which he finished second at Shanghai and first in Bahrain as the team's silver-ranked driver, having partnered pro driver Jeroen Bleekemolen and bronze Ben Keating.
 He returned to the team to contest the final pair of events at Le Mans and Bahrain during the autumn of 2020, the latter of which he ended with another victory to take him to third in the drivers' standings.
 His main focus in 2020 would lie on another double campaign in the Supercup and PCCG.
 Ten Voorde controlled the German championship from start to finish, landing on the podium in all eleven races and winning four of them on his way to the title.
 His campaign in the Porsche Supercup, which he contested for Team GP Elite, ended up as a hard-fought battle between the Dutchman and Luxembourg's Dylan Pereira, with both drivers standing at two wins apiece before the final round at Monza.
-There, a dominant performance from Ten Voorde proved to be decisive, with him taking over the championship lead for his first Supercup title.
+There, a dominant performance from ten Voorde proved to be decisive, with him taking over the championship lead for his first Supercup title.

-The 2021 campaign saw Ten Voorde partake both series with GP Elite.
-The Dutch driver started the Supercup campaign in style, winning three of the opening four events, including a debut win at the Circuit de Monaco.
-After finishing in the points during the next two races, a podium at the first Monza brought Ten Voorde the title with a race to spare — which he would use to cap off his season with another victory on Sunday.
-The PCCG campaign contained shades of similar dominance, as the Dutchman won half of the 16 races and finished off the rostrum just three times.
-Once again, Ten Voorde clinched the title one race early, winning the first Hockenheim race to beat Ayhancan Güven to the crown.
+The 2021 campaign saw ten Voorde partake both series with GP Elite.
+He started the Supercup campaign in style, winning three of the opening four events, including a debut win at the Circuit de Monaco.
+After finishing in the points during the next two races, a podium at the first Monza brought ten Voorde the title with a race to spare — which he would use to cap off his season with another victory on Sunday.
+The PCCG campaign contained shades of similar dominance, as he won half of the 16 races and finished off the rostrum just three times.
+Once again, ten Voorde clinched the title one race early, winning the first Hockenheim race to beat Ayhancan Güven to the crown.